dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/validator_info.md

 </dt>
 <dd>
  The validator's Class Groups public key and its associated proof.
- This key is used for the network DKG process and for resharing the network MPC key.
+ This key is used for the network DKG process and for resharing the network MPC key
 </dd>
 <dt>
 <code><a href="../ika_system/validator_info.md#(ika_system=0x0)_validator_info_next_epoch_protocol_pubkey_bytes">next_epoch_protocol_pubkey_bytes</a>: <a href="../std/option.md#std_option_Option">std::option::Option</a>&lt;vector&lt;u8&gt;&gt;</code>
 </dt>
 <dd>
- "next_epoch" metadata only takes effects in the next epoch.
- If none, current value will stay unchanged.
+ Next epoch configurations - only take effect in the next epoch If none, current value will stay unchanged.
 </dd>
 <dt>